JordanElButler/raytracing-in-one-weekend/README.md

-An implementation of Raytracing in One Weekend.
+An implementation of Ray Tracing in One Weekend and Ray Tracing the Next Week.